Meteorite Sikhote Alin Pendant Wire Wrapped .925 Sterling Silver

 Meteorite, Sikhote-Alin Pendant Wire Wrapped in .925 Sterling Silver Round Wire

 This iron-nickel octahedrite meteorite is a remnant of the Sikhote-Alin Meteor that fell in the Sikhote-Alin Mountains of southeastern Russia on February 12, 1947.
 Weight estimates of post fall material range from 23,000 to 31,000 kg with pre-entry mass of the meteoroid from 90,000 to 100,000 kg.
 The fall of this meteor produced 106 impact craters up to 28 meters (about 30 yards) in diameter over an area of 100 meters by 660 meters in a thick forest environment.
 Fragments (meteorites) weighing up to 300 kg have been recovered.
-An attractive, medieval appearing natural meteorite displays a combination of metallic dark gray with minor surface rust orange-red coloration.
-While presented reasonably well with most colors of clothing, it is best worn with earth tone colors, also a good conversation piece; suits a naturalistic or artistic view best
+An attractive, medieval appearing natural meteorite displays a combination of metallic silver gray with some remnant black fusion crust.
+While presented reasonably well with most colors of clothing, it is best worn with earth tone colors, also a good conversation piece; suits a naturalistic or artistic view best.

-Description: Metallic dark gray to nearly black with minor rust orange-red surface coloration, jagged organic, opaque metal form wrapped in 22 gauge sterling silver wire.
+Description: Metallic silver gray to nearly black, jagged organic, opaque metal form wrapped in 22 gauge sterling silver round wire.

-Contour: Abraded and organic both front and back..
+Contour: Abraded and sheared, organic both front and back..

-Unique Features: Metallic coloration, meteorite shape and form, and magnetic (attracted to a magnet).
+Unique Features: Metallic and black coloration, meteorite shape and form, and magnetic (attracted to a magnet).